Develop

 Migrate to MR Utility Kit

-Getting started
+Getting Started

 AOculusXRSceneActor is responsible for both loading the scene model and spawning actors to represent the scene anchors.
 In MRUK, these two responsibilities are split between UMRUKSubsystem and AMRUKAnchorActorSpawner.
 The subsystem loads the scene model while the actor spawner is responsible for spawning actors to represent them.
-The latter is optional. if you just want to load the scene model, and use it for other purposes, then you don’t need an actor spawner.

 Loading the Scene

 AOculusXRSceneActor has a property bPopulateSceneOnBeginPlay which defaults to true to load the scene.
 This has the downside that there is no easy way to know when the scene is fully loaded.
-In MRUK you can use the LoadSceneFromDeviceAsync blueprint node, which will complete asynchronously once the scene data is fully loaded.
+In MRUK, you can use the LoadSceneFromDeviceAsync blueprint node, which will complete asynchronously once the scene data is fully loaded.

 Spawning Actors